 Visiting with Jean Maurice Varone, Director of the Air & Art Foundation who conceived and commissioned the work, I’m already in a more practical dialogue when we arrive.
 For days I have been buoyed by his energy and vision.
 He gestures up towards the stark horizontal cut in the mountain; he sweeps around the shape of the circles; he bends down to uproot some stubborn weeds.
 “Mon jardin,” he smiles.
 Unbeknownst to him, the children and their mother also start pulling at weeds in generous imitation.
 Now it’s their garden too.

-In the winter, the site is completely inaccessible by car.
+In the winter, the site is completely inaccessible, the work completely obscured.
 It’s tantalising to think of the work left to its own devices, hibernating under metres of snow, waiting patiently for the people of the new spring.
 Already it has seen two winters.
 And its quiet power will go on to see many, many more winters than we will.

 Tangential Circular Negative Line (2012)